Don't type it.

 Just say it.

-VoxType turns your voice into polished text in any Mac app.
+VoxType turns your voice into polished text in any app — on Mac and Windows.
 Hold a key, speak naturally, release — done.
 Free, open source, and private by design.

 hold fnPush-to-talk — speak while holding, release to insert.